 - A survey.
 Property surveys are visual inspections (and a written report) which summarises the condition of a home, from minor defects to serious causes for concern.
 While it will cost you money to get a survey done – often a few hundred pounds for a HomeBuyers Report – you might save money in the long-run if you decide to pull out of buying a house that needs major repairs, or if you can justify lowering your bid if you receive a ‘bad survey’.

 Of course, it’s not just the fees that matter when buying a house, but your ability to borrow money.
-Some banks may let you borrow with a little as a 5% deposit on a property’s value, but it’s more common to have a deposit of at least 10%.
+Some banks may let you borrow with as little as a 5% deposit on a property’s value, but it’s more common to have a larger deposit.

 Your household earnings will also be taken into account by a lender.
 In many cases, a bank will let you borrow up to 4.5 times your annual salary.